 In Louisiana, we have developed the Coordinated System of Care (CSoC), a new approach to offering behavioral health care services for children/youth and their families that is based on system of care values.

-This initiative creates a single point of entry for families of children who have complex behavioral health needs and are either in or at risk of being in out-of-home placement (e.g. foster homes, group homes, juvenile detention facilities, residential treatment centers) by combining resources of the State's four child-serving agencies: Department of Children and Family Services, Department of Education, Department of Health and, Office of Juvenile Justice.
+This initiative creates a single point of entry for families of children who have complex behavioral health needs and are either in or at risk of being in out-of-home placement (e.g. group homes, juvenile detention facilities, residential treatment centers) by combining resources of the State's four child-serving agencies: Department of Children and Family Services, Department of Education, Department of Health and, Office of Juvenile Justice.

 Families enrolled in CSoC will receive intensive, individualized services in their communities.
 In this process, the family and child partner with a team of people they choose and work together to develop a plan that meets their needs, rather than having other people develop a plan for them.

 Combining all services into one coordinated plan allows for better communication and collaboration among families, youth, state agencies, providers and others who support the family.
 Initiatives like these are also more cost effective; encouraging sharing of resources across state agencies in Louisiana has resulted in the ability to leverage additional funding from other sources.

 Children and families enrolled in CSoC will be eligible for all of the services available through Medicaid plus specialized treatment planning and services offered through CSoC.
 In particular, these families will be able to receive:

 - Wraparound Facilitation

 The goal of CSoC is to make sure that families who have children with severe behavioral health challenges get the right support and services, at the right time, for the right amount of time, from the right provider, to keep or return children home or to their home communities.